 In addition to the details about funding in Anthropology, please also review the Graduate Funding in Arts and Science which includes information about the Arts and Science funding increase and the terms and conditions of this funding.
 There is also information on the School of Graduate Studies website about understanding the funding.

 Who Gets Funding and for How Long?

-The funding package is provided for the first year of the Master’s program or four years in the PhD program (five years for PhD students admitted directly from bachelor’s degrees), with the provision that the student makes satisfactory progress through the program.
+The funding package is provided for the first year of the full-time Master’s program or four years in the PhD program (five years for PhD students admitted directly from bachelor’s degrees), with the provision that the student makes satisfactory progress through the program.
 These students are referred to as those in the funded cohort.